dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## UI Based Rules in full-text format ('code' tab)

+Instead of using a file, you may want to write a rule in MainUI by using the 'code' tab.
-When creating a rule over MainUI and only the action is written in Java, the inputs from the trigger are available over the `bindings` variable:
+When creating a rule this way, and with the action written in Java, you can access the trigger inputs with the `bindings` variable:

 ```yaml
 triggers: